 If you become ill or are involved in an accident, what quality of healthcare would you receive in your expat country?
-Or worse, what if you can’t work due to a disabling illness or lose your life?
+Or worse, what if you can’t work due to a disabling illness?
+And what if you lose your life?
 Who would provide for your family?
-Many expats find out about the social security system of their expat country only once they experience it… And often wish they had known more about it earlier and subscribed to private expat insurance.
+Many expats find out about the healthcare system of their expat country only once they experience it… And often wish they had known more about it earlier and subscribed to private expat insurance.

 Beyond the convenience, having an expatriate insurance in place is not a luxury; it’s often a necessity for people living abroad.

 Here are 8 reasons why private international insurance is so important for expats.

 It can be stressful to experience an unexpected illness or even receive routine medical care, in a country where you are not familiar with the local social security system, and where you do not necessarily speak the language.
 There are in fact several factors that can make the process of going through treatment difficult for an expat such as the difference in culture, the language barrier or the low quality of healthcare in the expat country.
 An international medical insurance gives you the guarantee that you will get quality private health care regardless of which country you move to and whatever local healthcare system is in place.

 2. An expat insurance is often better than a local health cover

 Besides an international medical insurance, you may also consider an expat income protection plan or an expat life insurance.
 An expat income protection insurance provides you with a replacement income in case of accident or disabling illness that prevents you from working, while an expat life insurance will pay a fixed amount to your dependents should you pass away.

 3. An expat insurance is more suited to the expat lifestyle